Building a community

 It helps to think of an implementation like building a community.
-Only with Dynamics NAV, you don’t have to figure out everything before breaking ground.
+Only with Dynamics 365 BC, you don’t have to figure out everything before breaking ground.
 You adjust as you go.

 Customizing business software system is not the same thing as creating one.
 Even though an implementation can incur significant changes and almost feel like you are developing a whole system, the concept is very different.